loren281/image2recipe/README.md

 - Run the code: ```/codes/image2recipe.ipynb```

 - Make sure to: modify paths including the desired input image path, and choose number of recipes to display.
 - After this step the desired recipes will be displayed.

+## Evaluation Instructions

+- We randomly chose 1000 pairs of images, each pair associated with the same recipe.
+  We generated an embedding for each of the images, and then calculated the similarity between each pair of embeddings using cosine similarity metric.
+- In order to create a directory with such pairs of images, you can run this code: ```/evaluation/download_eval_images.py```

+This code downloads the pairs of images using layer2.json (which is part of the Recipe1M dataset).
+If you already have test images you only need to arrange them in pairs (named recipeId_1, recipeId_2).
+- Once you have the pairs of images, run the code: ```/evaluation/evaluate_model.py``` to calculate the similarity score.

 ## References